Skip to content

 Laboratory Medicine is located on level 8 of the Queens Building Bristol Royal Infirmary.

-All visitors should report to reception and should follow the instruction provided by staff (see model rules for visitors).
+All visitors should report to reception and follow instructions provided by staff ( see model rules for visitors).

 Laboratories for Haematology, Blood Transfusion and Clinical Biochemistry operate a full service with an essential services laboratory for Histology.

-The Health Protection Agency Virology Laboratory is located at North Bristol Hospital.
+The UKHSA Laboratory is located at North Bristol NHS Trust.

 Opening Hours